mgccarandang/CMSC100-Lec-Token-Based-Auth/README.md

 # How to run the server

 1. Make sure your MongoDB server is running.
-The Back-end server will connect to / create a database called AUTH.
+The Back-end server will connect to OR create a database called AUTH.
 You do not need to manually create this database.

 2. Start the server